pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

     $ sudo ./ensure-permissions

 You're now ready to launch the pryv components.
-First, run the service-config-leader:
+First, run the configuration leader service:

     $ sudo ./run-config-leader

-Then, run the service-config-follower, which will pull the necessary configuration files from the leader and start the pryv components.
+Then, run the configuration follower service, which will pull the necessary configuration files from the leader.

   $ sudo ./run-config-follower